David Foster Wallace: Personal life

 In 2002, Wallace met painter Karen L. Green.
 They married on December 27, 2004.
 At the time of Wallace's death, they lived in a house in Claremont, California.

 Dogs were important to Wallace, and he spoke of opening a shelter for stray canines.
-According to his friend Jonathan Franzen, Wallace "had a predilection for dogs who'd been abused, and [were] unlikely to find other owners who were going to be patient enough for them".
+According to Jonathan Franzen, Wallace "had a predilection for dogs who'd been abused, and [were] unlikely to find other owners who were going to be patient enough for them".

 In June 2007, Wallace suffered a physical illness involving severe stomach pains.
 His doctors believed it was caused by an interaction of one of his medications with food he had eaten at a restaurant.
-On his doctor's advice, and out of concern that the drug might be interfering with his writing, Wallace stopped taking Nardil (phenelzine), his primary antidepressant.
+On his doctor's advice, and out of concern that the drug might be interfering with his writing, Wallace stopped taking phenelzine (Nardil), his primary antidepressant.
 His depression recurred, and he tried other treatments, including electroconvulsive therapy.
-He eventually went back on phenelzine, but found it ineffective, leaving him with major depressive symptoms.
+He eventually went back on phenelzine.
+Writer David Lipsky reported it was not working, while D. T. Max later wrote that Wallace's wife, Karen Green, said he had been too agitated to give the drug enough time to work.
+Wallace remained severely depressed during the final months of his life.